rollover the hotspots to check the conditions

 Chihuahuas may get their name from the Mexican State with the same name, but the origin of the Chihuahua is highly debated, with speculation ranging from Mexico to Egypt to the Aztecs.
 We do know that because they were considered holy, they were used in religious ceremonies and were generally pets of the upper class.

 These highly intelligent dogs come in two types – smooth coat and long coat.
 They are generally confident and self-reliant and can make excellent family dogs.
 Weighing in at no more than seven pounds, they make great city dogs and require little grooming.
-What they lack in size, they make up for in spunk with an attitude the size of a Great Dane
+What they lack in size, they make up for in spunk with an attitude the size of a Great Dane.

 Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
-Which means if your spunky Chihuahua inherits more than just his dad’s attitude or his mom’s self-reliance, you’re covered
+Which means if your spunky Chihuahua inherits more than just his dad’s attitude or his mom’s self-reliance, you’re covered.